 The total cost of the election to the Town Council was just under £46,000 (up from £32,000 in 2019).
 At a later Town Council meeting, Cllr Richard Dickson commented; “Democracy is a costly business”.

-This result means the Green Party at the District Council are still the largest party with 16 councillors, but they do not have overall control.
-However, they have a coalition with the Labour Group of their seven councillors.
+This result means the Green Party are still the largest party with 16 councillors, but they do not have overall control.
+However, they have a coalition with the Labour Group of seven councillors.

 The turnout was on the low side, but not unusual for a mid-term by-election.
-At the full election in 2023, the turnout in Park Hill was 41.6%, when 3,232 ballot papers were issued.
+At the full election in 2023, the turnout in Park Hill was 41.6%.

 The old school in Leyes Lane was put to some use!